 This is a low-price strategy that targets the bottom end of the market.
-Commonly used by retailers and wholesalers, Economy Pricing ensures that the cost of production is low, so that the product can be affordable.
-The product sold is ultimately of an inferior quality and a low price.
+Commonly used by retailers and wholesalers, Economy Pricing ensures that the cost of production is low so that the product can be affordable.
+The product sold is ultimately of inferior quality and a low price.

 Economy Pricing is a strategy employed by large companies and is not recommended for small businesses.
 They do not generate the same sales volume as larger retailers so they cannot afford to lower their prices.